HandsOnDataViz/book/docs/HandsOnDataViz-modified-ch2-3-4.md

 Public](chart-tableau-public.html).
 But Table
 <a href="#tab:chart-types">1</a> also refers to more powerful and
-customizable chart code templates, such as [Chart.js and Highcharts templates in chapter 10](chartcode.html), which give you ever more control over customizing your design and storing your data, but request you to learn how to [edit and host code templates with GitHub in chapter 9](github.html).
+customizable chart code templates, such as [Chart.js and Highcharts templates in Chapter 11](chartcode.html), which give you ever more control over customizing your design and storing your data, but request you to learn how to [edit and host code templates with GitHub in chapter 9](github.html).